0:00 0:00

 Trait 5.
 People with autism are good at repetitive tasks

 People with autism feel most comfortable with routine and predictability.
 They don’t thrive well in stressful environments where there is lots of change.
-As a result individuals with autism tend to excel at repetitive tasks which require deep focus on one thing.
+As a result, individuals with autism tend to excel at repetitive tasks that require deep focus on one thing.
 More and more technology companies including Microsoft, Vodafone and HP are hiring individuals with autism for their unique ability to thrive at repetitive tasks.
 “We find them [individuals with autism] good for software testing and quality assurance; they can concentrate a long time on a repetitive task and spot mistakes better,” said Anka Wittenberg, SAP’s head of diversity.

 Trait 6.
 People with autism have an eye for detail

 Many researchers believe that it’s because of autism’s impact on the brain that people with the condition have the ability to remain focused, and notice even the tiniest of details.
-Individuals with autism tend to enjoy detail-orientated work and are able to work persistently without getting distracted.
+Individuals with autism tend to enjoy detail-oriented work and are able to work persistently without getting distracted.

 Trait 7.
 People with autism tend to be less deceptive